cosmic-zip/maidz/README.md

 Java

-Flash [Be aware of the latest security holes in ﬂash!
+Flash [Be aware of the latest security holes in flash!
 Only allow them to run on trusted sites!
-Addons (Depricated due to Webapps)
+Addons (Deprecated due to Web-apps)

 Empty Cache Button [optional]